Currency in New Caledonia

 The official currency of New Caledonia is the Pacific Franc (CFP or XPF) - money you’ll quickly become familiar with since plastic payments still aren’t common away from the tourist hotspots.

-The national currency of New Caledonia is the Pacific Franc, or Comptoirs Français du Pacifique, which has the international code XPF and the symbol CFP (or simply F).
+All across New Caledonia, they use the Pacific Franc, or Comptoirs Français du Pacifique, which has the international code XPF and the symbol CFP (or simply F).

 The CFP was introduced in 1945 and is issued by the Institut d’émission d’Outre-Mer (IEOM).
 It’s also used in other French collectivities, including French Polynesia and Wallis and Futuna.